Mayank0875/DSA-Problem/Ancient Square Temple/problem.md

 You are given x, the total number of tiles available.
 Your task is to determine the maximum possible side length of the square courtyard that can be built using those tiles.

-Formally, find the largest integer r such that: r * r ≤ x

 ## Examples